mirabelle514/mcp-figma-builder/mcp-server/README.md

 - Verify FIGMA_ACCESS_TOKEN is valid
 - Check Figma URL is correct
 - Ensure you have access to the Figma file

+### "ANTHROPIC_API_KEY is required"
+- Add your Anthropic API key to the MCP server config
+- Get an API key from: https://console.anthropic.com/
+- The key is only needed for the `generate_react_from_figma` tool

 ## License